Skip to content

 • Use transaction filter offered by Netaxept to limit the number of transactions per day and card.

-• Be aware that transactions running on Easy Payment and Recurring Payments mode without 3D Secure are not covered by the acquirers settlement guarantee so it is in your interest to build a secure solution.
+• Be aware that transactions running on Checkout Payment and Recurring Payments mode without 3D Secure are not covered by the acquirers settlement guarantee so it is in your interest to build a secure solution.

 • If you have a large amount of small transactions (like download of digital content), the acquirer might accept that you aggregate transactions to one single charge as long as they are not over 25 USD in total, and not collected over a period of more than 7 days.